unicode-org/icu/docs/userguide/dev/codingguidelines.md

 There are different sets of requirements for different kinds of C++ classes.
-In general, all instantiable classes (i.e., all classes except for interface/mixin classes and ones with only static member functions) inherit the UMemory base class.
-UMemory provides new/delete operators, which allows to keep the ICU heap separate from the application heap, or to customize ICU's memory allocation consistently.
+In general, all instantiable classes (i.e., all classes except for interface/mixin classes and ones with only static member functions) inherit the `UMemory` base class. `UMemory` provides `new`/`delete` operators, which allows to keep the ICU heap separate from the application heap, or to customize ICU's memory allocation consistently.

-*Public ICU APIs must return or orphan only C++ objects that are to be released with delete.
-They must not return allocated simple types (including pointers, and arrays of simple types or pointers) that would have to be released with a free() function call using the ICU library's heap.
-Simple types and pointers must be returned using fill-in parameters (instead of allocation), or cached and owned by the returning API.*
+> :point_right: **Note**: Public ICU APIs must return or orphan only C++ objects that are to be released with `delete`.
+They must not return allocated simple types (including pointers, and arrays of simple types or pointers) that would have to be released with a `free()` function call using the ICU library's heap.
+Simple types and pointers must be returned using fill-in parameters (instead of allocation), or cached and owned by the returning API.

 **Public ICU C++ classes** must inherit either the `UMemory` or the `UObject` base class for proper memory management, and implement the following common set of 'boilerplate' functions:

 * default constructor
 * copy constructor
 * assignment operator
 * operator==
 * operator!=

-*Each of the above either must be implemented, verified that the default implementation according to the C++ standard will work (typically not if any pointers are used), or declared private without implementation.*
+> :point_right: **Note**: Each of the above either must be implemented, verified that the default implementation according to the C++ standard will work (typically not if any pointers are used), or declared private without implementation.

 * If public subclassing is intended, then the public class must inherit `UObject` and should implement
-    *   clone()
+  * `clone()`
 * **RTTI:**
-    *   If a class is a subclass of a parent (e.g., `Format`) with ICU's "poor man's RTTI" (Run-Time Type Information) mechanism (via getDynamicClassID() and getStaticClassID()) then add that to the new subclass as well (copy implementations from existing C++ APIs).
+  * If a class is a subclass of a parent (e.g., `Format`) with ICU's "poor man's RTTI" (Run-Time Type Information) mechanism (via `getDynamicClassID()` and `getStaticClassID()`) then add that to the new subclass as well (copy implementations from existing C++ APIs).
-    *   If a class is a new, immediate subclass of `UObject` (e.g., `Normalizer2`), creating a whole new class hierarchy, then declare a *private* `getDynamicClassID()` and define it to return NULL (to override the pure virtual version in `UObject`); copy the relevant lines from normalizer2.h and normalizer2.cpp (`UOBJECT_DEFINE_NO_RTTI_IMPLEMENTATION(className)`).
+  * If a class is a new, immediate subclass of `UObject` (e.g., `Normalizer2`), creating a whole new class hierarchy, then declare a *private* `getDynamicClassID()` and define it to return NULL (to override the pure virtual version in `UObject`); copy the relevant lines from `normalizer2.h` and `normalizer2.cpp` (`UOBJECT_DEFINE_NO_RTTI_IMPLEMENTATION(className)`).
 Do not add any "poor man's RTTI" at all to subclasses of this class.

 **Interface/mixin classes** are equivalent to Java interfaces.
 They are as much multiple inheritance as ICU uses — they do not decrease performance, and they do not cause problems associated with multiple base classes having data members.
 Interface/mixin classes contain only pure virtual member functions, and must contain an empty virtual destructor.
-See for example the UnicodeMatcher class.
+See for example the `UnicodeMatcher` class.
-Interface/mixin classes must not inherit any non-interface/mixin class, especially not UMemory or UObject.
+Interface/mixin classes must not inherit any non-interface/mixin class, especially not `UMemory` or `UObject`.
 Instead, implementation classes must inherit one of these two (or a subclass of them) in addition to the interface/mixin classes they implement.
-See for example the UnicodeSet class.
+See for example the `UnicodeSet` class.

 **Static classes** contain only static member functions and are therefore never instantiated.
-They must not inherit UMemory or UObject.
+They must not inherit `UMemory` or `UObject`.
 Instead, they must declare a private default constructor (without any implementation) to prevent instantiation.
-See for example the LESwaps layout engine class.
+See for example the `LESwaps` layout engine class.

 **C++ classes internal to ICU** need not (but may) implement the boilerplate functions as mentioned above.
-They must inherit at least UMemory if they are instantiable.
+They must inherit at least `UMemory` if they are instantiable.

 #### Make Sure The Compiler Uses C++

-The __cplusplus macro being defined ensures that the compiler uses C++.
+The `__cplusplus` macro being defined ensures that the compiler uses C++.
 Starting with ICU 49, we use this standard predefined macro.

-Up until ICU 4.8 we used to define and use XP_CPLUSPLUS but that was redundant and did not add any value because it was defined if-and-only-if __cplusplus was defined.
+Up until ICU 4.8 we used to define and use `XP_CPLUSPLUS` but that was redundant and did not add any value because it was defined if-and-only-if `__cplusplus` was defined.

 #### Adoption of Objects